About the Coalition

 The Coalition.

-A community for people who've never quite fit in—who are tired of performing, code-switching, and shrinking to make others comfortable.
+A community for people who've never quite fit in, who are tired of performing, code-switching, and shrinking to make others comfortable.

 This is where we gather for group support, collaborative healing, and real connection.
-Where you can say "fuck" and cry in the same breath.
-Where messy is welcome and performing is optional.

 We honor the real.
 The raw.
 The unapologetically you.